2021 Atlanta Braves season

-The 2021 Atlanta Braves season was the 151st season of the Atlanta Braves franchise, the 56th Season in Atlanta, and the Braves' 5th season at Truist Park.
-The Braves were managed by Brian Snitker, in his sixth season as the team’s manager.
-The Braves clinched their fourth consecutive National League East division title.
-They defeated the Milwaukee Brewers in the Division Series and faced the Los Angeles Dodgers in the Championship Series for the second straight year.
+The 2021 Atlanta Braves season was the 151st season of the Atlanta Braves franchise, the 56th season in Atlanta, and the Braves' 5th season at Truist Park.
+The Braves were managed by Brian Snitker, in his 6th season as the team’s manager.
+The Braves clinched their fourth consecutive National League East title.
+They defeated the Milwaukee Brewers in the NLDS and faced the Los Angeles Dodgers in the NLCS for the second straight year.
 They defeated the Dodgers in six games to reach the World Series for the first time since 1999.
 They would go on to defeat the Houston Astros in six games, winning their first World Series since 1995, their second since moving to Atlanta, and their fourth in franchise history.
 Jorge Soler won the Most Valuable Player award in the World Series.